ablr-com/ablr_api_docs/docs/Test-Credentials.md

 ## (Malaysia) Sign up using eKYC

-To bypass identity verification and credit check on Staging, make sure the full legal name contains the word "**Knock**" (case-insensitive)
+To bypass identity verification and credit check on Staging, make sure the full legal name contains the word "**Mariam**" (case-insensitive)

+To simulate:

+- Bankruptcy: use legal name "**Mariam Bankrupted**"
+- Bad credit (e.g. some instalments in arrears): use legal name "**Mariam Badcredit**".
+- Limit application rejection: use legal name "**Mariam Decline**".

 ## Income / Salary Verification